 "From the first moment I arrived in Pietrasanta, in the other century, I felt at home and I felt a great desire to go back and go again”.

+Master Guttmann's participation as director and artistic soul at the Thirteenth International Festival of classical music of Pietra Santa was further proof of his attachment to this enchanting place.
 A poetic place where light and architecture mix themselves to recover suggestive and ancient atmospheres in full respect of tradition.
 A place that seems to vibrate with the same emotion that the great master gives to the public through the strings of his violin.

 Architectural concept: preserving the essence of the place